HSE installed fixed rail for facade cleaning at the Adina Pentridge Apartments, Melbourne.

 This documentation provides two different types of risk mitigation for facility managers and building owners.
 Firstly, it ensures that workers are aware of what is required of them, and that they should not start work if they cannot follow the procedure, have the right equipment or are not trained to safely carry out the work.

-Documentation and procedures assists in mitigating risks by providing a check against other aspects of the full safety system.
-It allows a PCBU to check that a worker has the skills required to complete work, and vice-versa, it allows a skilled worker to voice concerns about whether or not the system is adequate for its intended purpose.
+Documentation and procedures assist in mitigating risks by providing a check against other aspects of the full safety system.
+It allows a PCBU to check that a worker has the skills required to complete work, and vice-versa, it allows a skilled worker to voice concerns about whether the system is adequate for its intended purpose.

 Ultimately, unless all parties to the work, both the PCBU, contractors and workers have signed off on all the relevant documentation, work should not progress.